algorandfoundation/algokit-fullstack-template/README.md

 - VS Code configuration (linting, formatting, breakpoint debugging).
 - dotenv (.env) file for configuration.
 - Automated testing of the compiled smart contracts.
-- [Output stability](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/articles/output_stability.md) tests of the TEAL output.
-Artifacts folder is also available as standalone `examples` for anyone curious to see default instances of preset projects.
 - CI/CD pipeline using GitHub Actions.

 > Refer to the respective backend repository mentioned in [features](#features) for up-to-date information.